But time & chance happen to them all

-I must apply myself, its not enough to say I’m interested in Opera, in Theatre and Journalism etcetera.
+I must apply myself, its not enough to say I’m interested in Opera, in Theatre, food and cooking and Communication/ Journalism etcetera.
 If I don’t find like minded people to associate with and learn from.
 It will mean all I have is intent as Dr Tony Rapu says “What you’re not willing to pay for you cannot attain to.
 What you’re not willing to fight for you cannot achieve.”

 Till we chat again ciao !